GoogleCloudPlatform/mongodb-docker/3/README.md

 # <a name="about"></a>About

-This README explains how to launch MongoDB on Kubernetes and Docker.
+This image contains an installation of MongoDB 3.x.

 For more information, see the
 [Official Image Launcher Page](https://console.cloud.google.com/launcher/details/google/mongodb3).